gfilicetti/gke-github-deployment/gke/README.md

 This script will:

 - Run Terraform
-    - This should be a no-op because you've already run it, but we need to get the output variables.
+    - This will be a no-op if you've already run it, but we need to get the output variables.
 - Replace tokens in all config files in the `gke` folder with the real values that Terraform outputs.
 - Run Skaffold to install Kueue
 - Run Skaffold for basic configuration